HayuRom/React-Native-Expo-chatbox/README.md

-# React-Native-Expo-chatbox
+# React-Native/Expo-chatbox
-Its a chat-box using React-Native.
-It include the chat box, shared media, message lists .
+Its a chat-box using React-Native/Expo.
+It includes the chat box, shared media and message lists .